Said Salih Said Nashir: Periodic Review

-Abdullah's Guantanamo Review Task Force had concurred with earlier review boards, and recommended he be classed as too dangerous to release, although there was no evidence to justify charging him with a crime.
+Nashir's Guantanamo Review Task Force had concurred with earlier review boards, and recommended he be classed as too dangerous to release, although there was no evidence to justify charging him with a crime.

 Carol Rosenberg, of the Miami Herald, wrote that the recommendation from him Periodic Review Board concluded that while he was "probably intended by al-Qaida senior leaders to return to Yemen to support eventual attacks in Saudi Arabia," that he may have been unaware of these plans.

-At the time of his capture, Abdullah and five other men captured in Karachi at the same time were characterized as the "Karachi Six"—an al Qaeda sleeper cell.
+At the time of his capture, Nashir and five other men captured in Karachi at the same time were characterized as the "Karachi Six"—an al Qaeda sleeper cell.
 However, by the time he had his Periodic Review Board, analysts had stepped back from this assessment, and concluded that the men's capture at more or less the same time was a coincidence, and did not indicate they had been working together.

-Abdullah was approved for transfer on October 29, 2020.
+Nashir was approved for transfer on October 29, 2020.

+Release

+Nashir and 10 other detainees were transferred to Oman on January 6, 2025.